dewarian/functional-programming-1/README.md

 ![](./images/viz2.jpg)

 In the end it was suprising to see that there weren't that many female publishers before 2000, wether this is because of the other Api used to connect a gender to an author name remains possible.
-Especially because it could not get author's that used their initials and last name.
-Like Harry Potter and the Goblet of fire, was released in 2000, but the Api couldn't connect J.K rowling as an female...
+Especially because it could not get authors that used their initials and last name.
+For example Harry Potter and the Goblet of fire, was released in 2000, but the Api couldn't connect J.K rowling to the gender female...
 So there is definitely room for improvement there, but for now it works.
 And still shows some interesting results.
 Where I thought female authors wouldn't have exceeded the male authors I was wrong, because as of 2012 there were more books published by female authors than male authors.
 Still the most suprising results were for me the books published before 2000, because apparently there weren't that many, wether published by male or female authors.

 ## Learning proces